General option

 Experiential Learning in Kinesiology

-In the kinesiology general option, you get to choose how you earn your three credits of experiential learning — through internships, practicums, projects or even studying abroad.
+In the kinesiology general option, you choose how you earn your three credits of experiential learning — through internships, work with population programming, or even studying abroad.
+The best part is you get to take your classroom learning on a test run while boosting your resume.

 How to get started